isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-shoes-for-lateral-movement.markdown

 The toe box area, heel section, and the external part of the midfoot features rubber overlays that protect these areas from abrasion or harsh terrains.
 Pros:
-- Boost technologyÂ supports lateral foot movement
+- Boost technology supports lateral foot movement
 - Comfortable
 - Durable
 - Supportive